-The best thing about this soup is that there are no rules, or cutting sizes, it’s entirely up to you!
+The best thing about this soup is that there are no rules or cutting sizes.
+It's entirely up to you!
 It can also be made in advance, plus it will freeze well for up to three months.
-To get even pieces of spaghetti in this soup, lay the spaghetti in a clean tea-towel and wrap it up tightly.
-Next, holding the tea-towel nice and tight, place one end over the side of a table, by about 5cm.
+To get even pieces of spaghetti in this soup, lay the spaghetti in a clean tea towel and wrap it up tightly.
+Next, holding the tea towel nice and tight, place one end over the side of a table, by about 5cm.
 Pull the end over the edge, pulling down at a ninety-degree angle to the table, holding both ends.
-The pasta will crack into even pieces inside the tea-towel (you will hear it).
-Hold the tea-towel above the cooking pan and release the bottom end; the even lengths of pasta will fall into the pan – easy!
+The pasta will crack into even pieces inside the tea towel (you will hear it).
+Next, hold the tea towel above the cooking pan and release the bottom end; the even lengths of pasta will fall into the pan, easy!

 - 1 onion, chopped